rayangdn/thymio-epfl/report.md

 ## Global navigation
-The aim of global navigation is to find a collision-free optimal path from the start position to the goal position.
+The aim of global navigation is to find a collision-free path from the start position to the goal position.
 To this end, we must gather a global map of the environment, a start and goal position (obtained from the camera at the beginning) , a path planning algorithm (Djikstra's algorithm in our case) and a path following module.

 Furthermore, optimality can be defined with respect to different criteria, such as length, execution time, energy consumption and more.
 In our case, the visibility graph and Djikstra's algorithm allow us to find the shortest path (length) from the start node to the end node, in the context of road-map graphs.

 This function is fulfilled by the Global Navigation module.
 The full code is found in the global_navigation.py file.